benmaxsomers/UnityGames/README.md

 IDEA BOX
 -After some ammount of time maybe the ship could discover planets or something, you could name them and maybe get bonus resources.
--add some upgrades that cost certain types of recourses not just currency.
+-add some upgrades that cost certain types of recourses not just currency. **both good ideas to implement into the game